mario-pz/blog/content/posts/iot-traffic-light.md

 # code

-i choose to use gp0,gp1,gp2 as my pins, you can easily change it by changing the number.
+i choose to use gp0, gp1, and gp2 as my pins. you can easily change these pins by modifying the numbers

 ```py
 # code.py